wesone/woltage/README.md

 `async executeCommand(commandInfo: CommandInfo, aggregateId: string, payload: any, context?: any): Promise<any>`

 To execute a [command](#command) of an aggregate.
 If the optional `context` parameter was provided, it will be added to the context parameter of the command.

+### scheduleCommand

+`async scheduleCommand(executeAt: Date, aggregateName: string, aggregateId: string, commandName: string, payload: any, context?: any): Promise<void>`

+`async scheduleCommand(executeAt: Date, aggregate: Aggregate, aggregateId: string, commandName: string, payload: any, context?: any): Promise<void>`

+`async scheduleCommand(executeAt: Date, commandInfo: CommandInfo, aggregateId: string, payload: any, context?: any): Promise<any>`

+To execute a [command](#command) of an aggregate at a specific time in the future.
+If the optional `context` parameter was provided, it will be added to the context parameter of the command.
+For this to work a `scheduler` must be provided via

 ### executeQuery